What Is Toad Venom?

 Not only is smoking toad venom risky and potentially dangerous to humans, it also effects animals.
 The illegal collection of Colorado River toads for their use in the drug trade is a threat to the species.
 The toads use their venom to protect themselves and a human should not bring a toxic animal near their home.
 There have been reports of dogs picking up a Colorado River toad and being killed by the strong venom it secretes.
 The toxin can also cause dogs to have a seizure, dilated pupils, rapid heartbeat, and to foam at the mouth.

 The dangers of smoking toad venom are slowly being brought to light as more people start experimenting with this largely unstudied drug.
-If you or someone you know is abusing toad venom, please contact a treatment provider today who can provide you with the resources you need.
+If you or someone you know is abusing toad venom, there is help available.
+Contact a treatment provider today for resources to find a treatment center.
 There is no standard for manufacturing hallucinogens, and it cannot be guaranteed that there aren’t dangerous substances added to the drug.